AJ-Carp/KPI-Dashboard/README.md

 ### Call Volume During Week:
 <img width="887" alt="Call Volume during week" src="https://github.com/user-attachments/assets/3658b77a-1c75-4730-8e62-6b80f37b41f0">

 This bar chart is showing the average amount calls per day of the week.
 Notice in the filters section it says "Most Recent Month: True".
-Shown below is the calculated field I used to make this filter.
+You will see this filter is applied to most of my sheets.
+To make this filter, I used the calculated field shown below.

 <img width="481" alt="Most Recent Month" src="https://github.com/user-attachments/assets/26303102-5be6-46ff-96aa-dd77832942c5">